derrickshowers/lights/README.md

 ## API

-Right now, thinks are pretty simple.
+Right now, things are pretty simple.
 There are two `GET` requests that can be made:

-* `/api/allon` - Turns all of the lights on to last scene
+* `/api/allon/`: Turns all of the lights on to last scene
-* `/api/alloff` - Turns all of the lights off
+* `/api/alloff/`: Turns all of the lights off

 ## Interface